So what is the PAUSE effect?

 Remembering who you are

-Spending time in this peaceful state we reawaken to our true nature as we allow our innate wisdom to be heard.
+Spending time in the peaceful state that the PAUSE evokes, we reawaken to our true nature as we allow our innate wisdom to be heard.

 Aligning with pure consciousness offers us an opportunity to evolve and heal, as we embody our divinity.